Baekalfen/ICAP-avscan/README.md

 Case 1
 ------
 When a customer/user uploads a file on a web page it can be of any kind.
 This is a major security risk, if these files aren't virus-scanned.
 The FolderWatch subproject allows for a automatic scanning of these files and sorts them depending on the security risk.
-The FolderWatch will send the files individually to a BCP which checks the file and returns a answer.
+The FolderWatch will send the files individually to a BCP which checks the file and returns an answer.
-The result of the virus scan can be stored together with the account information of that customer/user to keep track of the files and their status.
+As an example, the result of the virus scan can be stored together with the account information of that customer/user to keep track of the files and their status.

 The ICAP Protocol